GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 The differences between <strong>bid and ask price</strong> is called as spread.
 This spread is depending on your brokers liquidity provider, the more LP's they have, the more tighten the spread.
 This is why you want to find <strong>lowest spread forex broker</strong> so that you can <strong>reduce your trading cost</strong>.

 ## What is Technical Analysis?

+If you look at a forex chart, you might wonder how to determine if the price is going up or down.
+Here, technical analysis comes into play!

-Technical analysis is one method that traders use to make transactions in the forex market.
-By having this knowledge, traders can time their market entries and exits as needed.
+Technical analysis is a method used by traders to make transactions in the forex market.
+With this knowledge, traders can time their market entries and exits as needed.
 Let me list the most commonly used methods by forex traders for you:

   * <strong>Support and Resistance</strong>